ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Notice**: There will be a short job-scheduler downtime on Wednesday January 9 due to SGE maintenance.
 During this downtime, already running jobs will keep running and queued jobs will remain in the queue, but no new jobs can be submitted.
 <br><span class="timestamp">Dec 20, 12:00 PDT</span>

+### January 8, 2019

+#### <span style="color: orange;">File-system server crash</span>
+**Investigating**: One of the parallel file-system servers (BeeGFS) appears to have crashed on Monday January 7 at 7:30pm and was recovered on 9:20pm.
+Right now we are monitoring its stability, and investigating the cause and what impact it might have had.
+Currently, we believe users might have experienced I/O errors on `/wynton/scratch/` whereas `/wynton/home/` was not affected.
+<br><span class="timestamp">Jan 8, 10:15 PDT</span>

 ### December 21, 2018